 1 teaspoon grated lemon zest

 Directions: Combine dry dough ingredients in the bottom of a food processor and pulse a few times until combined.
-Add butter and pulse until the dough is crumbly and butter is the size of peas.
+Add butter and pulse until the dough is crumbly and the butter is the size of peas.
 Add the eggs and lemon zest and pulse until the dough forms into a ball.
 Wrap in plastic wrap and chill for at least an hour.

 Bring milk, poppy seeds and butter to a boil.
 Reduce heat and add honey and sugar.
-Simmer mixture until it become thick and all the milk is absorbed.
+Simmer mixture until it becomes thick and all the milk is absorbed.
 Stir lemon juice and zest.
 Allow to cool completely.

-Place on a parchment-lined baking sheet and bake in a 350 degree oven for 15 minutes or until golden brown.
+Place on a parchment-lined baking sheet and bake in a 350-degree oven for 15 minutes or until golden brown.
 Allow to cool.

-Thanks, the Hidden Hostess!
+Thanks, The Hidden Hostess!